 United Capital Source specializes in accounts receivable factoring services for equipment and furniture wholesalers.
 With this type of working capital loan, the business lender, or “factor,” purchases unpaid invoices for a discount price.
 Instead of being paid several months after an order is processed, you are paid by the business lender in just a few business days.
 It is now entirely up to the business lender to collect from your customer.
 When this happens, the business lender gives you the remainder of the first payment.

 The funds can be used for just about anything.
-You can pay your vendors ahead of time to receive discounts, or capitalize on of off-season discounts on bulk purchases.
+You can pay your vendors ahead of time to receive discounts or capitalize on off-season discounts on bulk purchases.
 Unforeseen expenses or temporary gaps in cash flow can be quickly alleviated.
-Having more cash on hand also allows you to work with whomever you want, as opposed to being so desperate for cash that you’ll accept potentially-hazardous terms.
+Having more cash on hand also allows you to work with whomever you want instead of being so desperate for cash that you’ll accept potentially-hazardous terms.

 Unlike more traditional business loans, tight cash flow and a certain amount of money in your bank account are not required to access accounts receivable factoring.
 This is why many UCS clients sell unpaid invoices when business is slow.
 Arguably the biggest advantage of accounts receivable factoring, however, is predictability.
 When you know how much money will be flowing in and out of your business, you can cover planned expenses like tax payments and schedule long-term investments when it makes sense for your budget.